mcgingras/cricket-stats/README.md

 # CRICKET
 ---

-practicing react/redux with a cricket app.
+practicing react/redux/PWA with a cricket app. what other PWA standards do I need to incorporate?

 TODO:
 practice mode